 There’s pretty much nothing more enjoyable than an outdoor summer party.
-With good food, good company, and a green, peaceful setting, it just can’t be beat.
-If you’re fortunate enough to have a spot to host, you can throw your own garden party with not much effort and huge reward.
+With good food, good company, and a green, peaceful setting, it just can’t be beaten.
+If you’re fortunate enough to have a spot to host, you can throw your own garden party with not much effort for a huge reward.
 Keep reading to learn more about throwing a backyard party and garden party tips.

 How to Host a Garden Party People Will Love